microsoft/busiotools/sensors/README.md

 6) Collect the traces and build information from C:\Windows\tracing

 Click here to download the BUS IO Tools package as a zip file: https://github.com/Microsoft/busiotools/archive/master.zip

+# Brightness
+The following are only supported on systems which support changing display brightness.

+## Reactivity testing
+1. Open an elevated PowerShell window
+2. Run ReactivityScript.ps1
+3. The script will toggle your screen between bright and dim.
+Observe and make sure that the reaction time is quick.